 The inspiration for this greeting card set was the “enjoy” card everyone makes as their first project.
 I took the idea one step further with more detailed cuts, a continuation of the card motif inside, and a place for a gift card.
 This would make a great “Second Project” for any new Cricut owner.
 These can be cut very quickly, giving you a ready-to-use stash of cards.
 They may look simple, but you can get fancy with patterned card stock, glitter, decorations, and other embellishments.
 I personally like them just as they are.
 Whatever works for you!

 All cards are the standard 5″ x 7″, so you can put them in envelopes and mail them easily.
 Each card uses just two sheets of paper.
 No scoring or gluing is necessary.
 Just cut, insert, and you’re done!
+And once you are comfortable with these cards, check out my really fun shaker cards!

 Here’s a close up of my two favorites: